ormgen/ormgen/README.md

     -   [ ] Make available
 -   [ ] Generate types for ormgen to use
     -   [ ] Make global mixins work
--   [ ] Add "OBS", do not change message
 -   [ ] Documentation

 ## Future